Maizuru City

 Repatriation pier

-The hit song, "Ganpeki no haha," made Maizuru famous as a "repatriation town" throughout Japan.
+Maizuru is known throughout the country as a repatriation town with The hit song, "Ganpeki no haha,".
 Since the end of the war in 1945, Maizuru received approximately 660,000 repatriates and approximately 16,000 sets of remains.
-The pier was reconstructed in 1994 in an effort to let people learn about its history.
-Repatriation Memorial Park, which exhibits reference documents related to the historical facts of repatriation, was renovated and opened in September 2015.
-Some of these reference materials have been registered in UNESCO's Memory of the World Programme.
+The pier was restored in 1994 to preserve its history.
+In 2015, some of the materials stored at the Maizuru Hikiage Memorial Hall, which exhibits materials related to the historical facts of the repatriation have been registered in UNESCO's Memory of the World Programme.

 Kongo-in Temple